actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 Hence, a small probability value is seen as "evidence" to reject the null hypothesis.
 "Sufficient evidence" meaning to say that it is not $100%$ true that the null hypothesis is false, it is only that we do not have sufficient evidence (based on observed data) to accept the null hypothesis.

-Linking this to the significance level, we can say that this determines the threshold of how large of a p-value can we set to reject the null hypothesis.
+Linking this to the significance level, we can look at this as the threshold of how large of a p-value or in other words, how extreme can an observation be in order to consider that it does not belong to the distribution.
 In most literature, a 5% significance level is deemed enough to draw a conclusion.
-In other words, if the probability of obtaining a more extreme test statistic than observed is less than 5%, then we have sufficient evidence to reject the null hypothesis.
+In other words, if the probability of obtaining an equal or more extreme test statistic than observed is less than 5%, then we have sufficient evidence to reject the null hypothesis.

 # Types of tests